Can I Transfer Windows 7 from One Computer to Another?

 Part 2.
 Create a Bootable Device for New Computer

-1. Open AOMEI Backupper, click “Tools” and then “Create Bootable Media”.
+1. Switch to “Tools” and then select “Create Bootable Media”.

 Part 3.
 Restore Windows 7 Image to New Computer

-Important: the selected partition (or disk) will be overwritten after this behavior.
-Back up important data if necessary.
+🔍 Important: The selected destination partition (or disk) will be overwritten after this behavior.
+Back up data that matters to you in advance.

 1. Connect the bootable device to the new computer and power on.
 Press F8 key (Del or F2) to enter into BIOS.
 Change boot priority to the bootable device.
 Press F10 to save the change and exit.

-2. Once login, you’ll see a loaded AOMEI Backupper Professional.
+2. After loading files, you will see AOMEI Backupper Professional again.
 Click “Restore” and "Select Image File" to find the backup image.

-4. Select a space to restore the system image.
+4. Select the hard drive on the new computer to restore the system image.
+Then, click Next.

 6. Wait for the process to complete.
 Then, shut down the computer, disconnect the bootable media and boot from the new PC.

-Please note that some drivers, such as video/sound card drivers, NIC drivers, display driver etc, are not installed by AOMEI Universal Restore, but they don’t affect system startup and can be installed manually in Windows after the successful restore.
+✔ Please note that some drivers, such as video/sound card drivers, NIC drivers, and display driver, are not installed by AOMEI Universal Restore, but they don’t affect system startup and can be installed manually in Windows after the successful restore.